Rural Action’s Environmental Education program connects students and teachers with outdoor learning in Appalachian Ohio.

 - Visit the Young Naturalists Club website to learn about nature from the safety of your own backyard during the coronavirus pandemic.

 - Attend Birds in the Hills, a family fun festival focused on birding and nature.
-The 2020 festival was delayed until 2021 because of the coronavirus pandemic.
+The 2021 festival is scheduled for May 8-9.

 - Contribute to our Citizen Science projects — the Wayne National Forest BioBlitz or Project NestWatch, which are building knowledge about species in our region.